astei/brainchug/README.md

 This is some work I'm planning to write up on my blog.

+## Environment

+Brainchug presents to the executed Brainfuck program an execution environment that has:

+* 16,384 signed 16-bit cells that do not wrap
+* EOF is -1

 ## Should I use this?

 Only if you like incomplete software, esolangs running on platforms that don't usually get esoteric languages